 Central German is also included under the term of ‘High German’, having also been affected by the High German Consonant Shift.
 However, unlike its neighbouring dialects to the south, it was not affected by the sound changes to the same extent.
 This means that learning about the shift can illuminate links between Standard English, Standard German and other German dialects further south.

 The High German Consonant Shift was a prehistoric series of changes; we do not have written evidence of the language that would become German before the shift.
 When languages that are recognisably ‘German’ first enter the historical record, the changes are well established.
 They would have progressed in stages and each, as mentioned already, affected German-speaking areas of different sizes.
 Not all changes included in the shift made it into Standard German.

-Let’s dive in!
-We will start with the consonants [p], [t] and [k].
-To be precise, we should refer to these sounds as *p, *t and *k, because the story begins at a point before the written record, so the sounds are theoretical reconstructions – though very safe ones. *p, *t and *k were sounds in Proto-Germanic, the common ancestor of English, Dutch, Low German and Standard German.
+Let’s dive in and start with the consonants [p], [t] and [k].
+To be precise, we should refer to these sounds as *p, *t and *k, because the story begins at a point before the written record, so these sounds are theoretical reconstructions – though very safe ones. *p, *t and *k were sounds in Proto-Germanic, the common ancestor of English, Dutch, Low German and Standard German.

-What we see is that the Proto-Germanic plosives *p, *t and *k have become the fricative sounds [f], [s] and [x] through the High German Consonant Shift.
+What we see is that the Proto-Germanic plosives *p, *t and *k have become the fricative sounds /f/, /s/ and /x/ through the High German Consonant Shift.
 This is the first of our useful rules.
-It occured through a simple change to the manner in which the original sounds were produced; their place of production in the speech system have roughly stayed the same – *k and [x] are both velar sounds, for example.
+It occurred through a simple change in the manner in which the original sounds were produced.
+Their place of production in the mouth has roughly stayed the same.
+The original *k and the later /x/ are both velar sounds for example.

 So, we need to improve on the rule above to accommodate the different contexts in which *p, *t and *k could find themselves: